tokkonopapa/WordPress-IP-Geo-Block/_codex/06. Dashboard/03. Front-end target settings/front-end-target-settings.md

 See "[UA string and qualification][UA-Qualify]" for more details.

+#### Reverse DNS lookup ####

+In order to make use of `HOST` in "**qualification**", you should specify this option to get the host name corresponding the IP address.
+If it is disabled, `HOST` and <code>HOST=&hellip;</code> shall always be deemed as TRUE.

 ### Simulation mode ###

-This feature enables to simulate validation without deployment of blocking on front-end.
-The results can be found at "**Pubic facing pages**" in Logs.
-It's useful to check which pages would be blocked or passed.
+This option enables to simulate validation without deployment of blocking on front-end.
+The results can be found on "**Logs**" tag so that you can check in advance which pages would be blocked or passed.

 ![Logs for public faicing pages]({{ '/img/2016-08/Logs-Public.png' | prepend: site.baseurl }}
  "Logs for public faicing pages"